Earth science

 Earth science or geoscience includes all fields of natural science related to the planet Earth.
-This is a branch of science dealing with the physical, chemical, and biological complex constitutions and synergistic linkages of Earth's four spheres: the biosphere, hydrosphere, atmosphere, and geosphere (or lithosphere).
-Earth science can be considered to be a branch of planetary science, but with a much older history.
+This is a branch of science dealing with the physical, chemical, and biological complex constitutions and synergistic linkages of Earth's four spheres: the biosphere, hydrosphere/cryosphere, atmosphere, and geosphere (or lithosphere).
+Earth science can be considered to be a branch of planetary science but with a much older history.

-There are reductionist and holistic approaches to Earth sciences.
-It is also the study of Earth and its neighbors in space.
-Some Earth scientists use their knowledge of the planet to locate and develop energy and mineral resources.
-Others study the impact of human activity on Earth's environment, and design methods to protect the planet.
-Some use their knowledge about Earth processes such as volcanoes, earthquakes, and hurricanes to help protect people from these dangerous events.

-Earth sciences can include the study of geology, the lithosphere, and the large-scale structure of Earth's interior, as well as the atmosphere, hydrosphere, and biosphere.
-Typically, Earth scientists use tools from geology, chronology, physics, chemistry, geography, biology, and mathematics to build a quantitative understanding of how Earth works and evolves.
-For example, meteorologists study the weather and watch for dangerous storms.
-Hydrologists examine water and warn of floods.
-Seismologists study earthquakes and try to understand where they will strike.
-Geologists study rocks and help to locate useful minerals.
-Earth scientists often work in the field—perhaps climbing mountains, exploring the seabed, crawling through caves, or wading in swamps.
-They measure and collect samples (such as rocks or river water), then record their findings on charts and maps.

 Geology

-Geology is the study of the lithosphere, or Earth's surface, including the crust and rocks.
+Geology is broadly the study of Earth's structure, substance, and processes.
+Geology is largely the study of the lithosphere, or Earth's surface, including the crust and rocks.
 It includes the physical characteristics and processes that occur in the lithosphere as well as how they are affected by geothermal energy.
 It incorporates aspects of chemistry, physics, and biology as elements of geology interact.
 Historical geology is the application of geology to interpret Earth history and how it has changed over time.

 Geochemistry studies the chemical components and processes of the Earth.
-Geophysics studies the physical properties of the lithosphere.
+Geophysics studies the physical properties of the Earth.
 Paleontology studies fossilized biological material in the lithosphere.
-Planetary geology studies geology as it pertains to extraterrestrial bodies.
+Planetary geology studies geoscience as it pertains to extraterrestrial bodies.
 Geomorphology studies the origin of landscapes.
 Structural geology studies the deformation of rocks to produce mountains and lowlands.
 Resource geology studies how energy resources can be obtained from minerals.
-Environmental geology studies how pollution and contaminates affect soil and rock.
-Mineralogy is the study of minerals.
-It includes the study of mineral formation, crystal structure, hazards associated with minerals, and the physical and chemical properties of minerals.
+Environmental geology studies how pollution and contaminants affect soil and rock.
+Mineralogy is the study of minerals and includes the study of mineral formation, crystal structure, hazards associated with minerals, and the physical and chemical properties of minerals.
 Petrology is the study of rocks, including the formation and composition of rocks.
 Petrography is a branch of petrology that studies the typology and classification of rocks.